NeoVectorX/MicStreamer/Guide.md

 ## 4. You Are Done!
 - Your Vision Pro microphone audio is now streaming into your Windows app and ready for Discord or any app of your choice!
+- From now on you just open the Windows app, click Start Listening, and Toggle Stream Microphone in the Vision Pro app.
+The app will save your settings such as IP address, etc.

 ---